 6.18.3.3 Services, Entities and Interfaces

-Editor's note: This clause captures impacts on existing services, entities and interfaces.
+Editor's note: This clause captures the description of the definition of tools/skills assumed by the solution, as well as example tools/skills.

 6.18.3.4 Issues

 This clause describes the main points linked to this section that have been put forward by the contributions listed in Annex X.18.
 The listed choices are not necessarily mutually exclusive.